By Jeff Bardos, CEO, Speritas Capital Partners (Jeff’s Bio)

 - The bait-and-switch.
 You should ask your broker why they believe they can find a lender at the desired rate, maturity and fees.
 Some brokers will promise the world but not be able to deliver.

-Other posts of interest: Crafting the Perfect Loan Pitch in 13 Steps
+Telling your story is often what gets you funded.
+Read more about Crafting the Perfect Loan Pitch in 13 Steps

 About the Author